kaogeek/line-fact-check/README.md

 It is structured as a multi-language monorepo, with focus on cross-platform development.

-# Running this project
+# Running this project with Docker Compose (WIP 90%)

+> Note: this Docker Compose setup uses Docker daemon socket mount for it to be able
+> to load images to host Docker daemon.
+This has security implications, but since everything
+> is controlled by Nix, the risk is minimized.
+>
+> We still need a better way to pin Docker Compose's services to images built by the build service.

-Because Nix use is encouraged in the build process, the best way to bring up the project's environment is to use Docker Compose to fire up a `nixos/nix` container to build and run images locally.
+Because Nix use is encouraged in the build process, the best way to bring up the project's environment is to use Docker Compose to fire up a `nixos/nix` container to build and run images locally without having to install Nix on your local machine.

-To simplify and reduce Nix builds, we use stateful multi-stage Docker Compose definition for each compose run.

-To pre-build the images, run
+To pre-build, build, or rebuild the images, run

+> Note that this has a side-effect of loading whatever images we're building with `compose` tag

 ```sh
 # Start build-images service